-4. Community Outreach and Public Participation.
+3) Community Outreach and Public Participation.

-Community outreach and public participation are key components in the preparation of the City's Housing Element.
+Community outreach and public participation are important factors in the preparation of the City's Housing Element.
 Pursuant to Government Code Section 65583(c)(8), local governments are required to make a diligent effort to achieve public participation to all economic segments of the community.